restic/rest-server/README.md

 [![Powered by](https://img.shields.io/badge/powered_by-Go-5272b4.svg?maxAge=2592000)](https://golang.org/)

-Rest Server is a high performance HTTP server that implements restic's [REST backend API](https://github.com/restic/restic/blob/master/doc/REST_backend.md).
+Rest Server is a high performance HTTP server that implements restic's [REST backend API](https://github.com/restic/restic/blob/master/doc/rest_backend.rst).
 It provides secure and efficient way to backup data remotely, using [restic](https://github.com/restic/restic) backup client.

-## Installation
+## Requirements

 Rest Server requires Go 1.7 or higher to build.
 The only tested compiler is the official Go compiler.
 Building server with gccgo may work, but is not supported.

+The minimum supported version of restic backup client is [v0.6.0](https://github.com/restic/restic/releases/tag/v0.6.0), due to some [changes](https://github.com/restic/restic/commit/1a538509d0232f1a532266e07da509875fe9e0d6) in the REST backend API.

+## Installation

 Run ```go run build.go```, afterwards you'll find the binary in the current directory.
 You can move it anywhere you want.
 There's also an [example systemd service